 Alex currently resides in Southern California.
 He is currently working on solo projects, as well as performing with his band Metro.
 He is also working on side projects with various other bands,´including live performances with the David Garfield and Friends Band, Billy Cobham and Friends Band, and with Jason Scheff in the bands Painted Rhythm and Border Patrol.

 Tracklist: Winning (Russ Ballard song covered by Santana), Let’s Stay Together (Al Green cover), Keep the Faith, Waiting as Fast as I Can, I Put a Spell on You (Screamin’ Jay Hawkins cover), Gotta Make a Change & Strawberry Fields Forever (Beatles cover).

-Musicians on the Outside The Box album: Alex Ligertwood ant others.
+Musicians on the Outside The Box album: Alex Ligertwood, David Garfield and others.

 Marino Records 2001

 Tracks: Season’s Greetings, Have Yourself A Merry Little Christmas, The Christmas Song (Chestnuts Roasting on an Open Fire), God Rest Ye Merry Gentlemen, White Christmas, Christmas Angel (Lullaby of Ruby Grace), My Favorite Things, Away In a Manger, Who Will Buy, Silent Night, Christmas in L.A., Auld Lang Syne & Christmas Through a Child’s Eyes.

 Musicians on the Season´s Greetings album: Alex Ligertwood, Tommy Eyre, Marino, Scarlet Rivera, Jason Scheff, Eric Rigler & Richard Baker.